WynwoodTech/evilbot/readme.md

 An easy way to launch extendable slackbots written in Go.

 This is in early development.
+Please feel free to open Issues and make Pull Requests.

 v 0.1.5